datawithdanny/8-week-sql-challenge/_pages/resources.md

 ### Blogs and Online Tutorials

-These are a mish-mash of random blogs, free courses and articles I've come across or people have shared with me in the past few months.
+Below are a mish-mash of random blogs, free courses and articles I've come across or people have shared with me in the past few months.

-I highly recommend Mode to anyone looking for free resources as it has a super clean UI and covers a very wide breadth of topics and questions.
+I usually recommend Mode to anyone looking for free resources as it has a super clean UI and covers a wide breadth of topics and questions.

 * [Mode SQL Tutorials](https://mode.com/sql-tutorial/)
 * [Metrics Maven articles at compose.com](https://www.compose.com/articles/search/?s=metric%20maven)